Your cart

 • Middle layer - stabilization of bladder and pelvis

-• Inner layer - deep support muscles, closely linked to sexual organs
+• Inner layer - deep supporting muscles, closely linked to the sexual organs

 • vaginal canal